Where is Consulting now?

 Once again, we should keep in mind that we are talking about complex, wicked problems.
 Value in these cases is less simple to define than with your traditional project with a defined scope, timing and budget.
 To get to grips with how value accrues for a transformation initiative you need a correspondingly complex approach to identifying value.
 A Value Chain/Stream.

-When and where do you realise value?
+When do you realise value?